Tolerances

 CNC-machined parts are not flawless.
 Variations among these parts are expected and result from several factors.

-Type of Raw Material
+Types of Raw Material

 Harder materials allow for tighter tolerances because they maintain their shape and resist deflection during machining.
 They offer greater dimensional stability compared to softer materials.
 Additionally, materials with a lower coefficient of thermal expansion (CTE) are less affected by temperature changes, enabling even tighter tolerances.